mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 ## Inference and Prediction

-We apply the trained model to predict a single image or a set of images.
+Apply the trained model to predict a single image or a set of images.
 The procedure is as follows:

 1. Transform the test data to the data that fits LeNet.
 2. Extract the `image` data.